Sort file size estimation

 If UTSORTAL is set to YES and you perform a migration, TOTALROWS may not be accurate.
 If it is not accurate after the migration, you must reset the value to NULL.
 However, TOTALROWS is generally accurate and you may not need to reset its value in the following situations:

 If you migrate data daily and the size of the space does not change much

 If you include the real-time statistics tables in your migration

 Separate index rebuilds

-When rebuilding multiple indexes of varying lengths on the same table space and not enough sorts are allowed to distribute the indexes with different length to separate sorts, sort performance is improved if some indexes are rebuilt in separate jobs because NGT Recover pads all keys to the length of the longest key directed to the same sort to avoid a variable length record sort.
+When rebuilding multiple indexes of varying lengths on the same table space and not enough sorts are allowed to distribute the indexes with different length to separate sorts, sort performance is improved if some indexes are rebuilt in separate jobs because BMC AMI Recover pads all keys to the length of the longest key directed to the same sort to avoid a variable length record sort.
 Rebuilding some indexes in separate jobs also reduces the amount of sort work space that is required.